CANCELLED: Game On! Using Gamification to Maximize Motivation and Engagement for Health Improvement

 |Where||BC Patient Safety & Quality Council|

 What is gamification?
-It means using designs and elements of games (like Monopoly, Angry Birds and Minecraft) in non-gaming contexts, like health care!
+It means using designs and elements of games (like Monopoly, Fortnite or Minecraft) in non-gaming contexts, like health care!
 It’s rapidly spreading internationally as an exciting way to engage people in change.
 We’ve used its principles in much of our recent work and love how it can motivate people to take action and engage them in a project.

 This full-day, interactive workshop is designed to provide participants with an understanding of how motivational theory and game design can engage patients, families and those working within the health care system to improve the quality of care.